hydrophobis/JVM-Class/README.md

 # JVM-Class
  Java hello world class written in Assembly

-This project is compiled with *fasm* and *cargo* Prints generic strings
+This project is compiled with *fasm* and *cargo*<br>
+Prints generic strings<br>
-Loads a .dll or .so named either name.dll or libname.so and runs the jni function called test .dll/.so code is in the lib dir
+Loads a .dll or .so named either name.dll or libname.so and runs the jni function called test<br>
+.dll/.so code is in the lib dir

 Original source of 'jclass.inc' and